A NSW Government website

 Am I eligible if I have already received other grants from the Australian Government?

 Yes.
 You can apply for funding if your business has also received other government funding.
-However, if your project has already received other government funding you must clearly demonstrate that your application would not proceed without HEI funding.
+However, if your project has already received other government funding you must clearly demonstrate that your application would not proceed without High Emitting Industries funding.

 My project is not located in NSW.
 Am I eligible?